hkauhanen/sanguche/README.md

 ## Instructions

+First, install Juliaup by following the instructions at <https://github.com/JuliaLang/juliaup>.

-To reproduce the analysis from scratch, type the following on the command line:
+Then, to reproduce the analysis from scratch, type the following on the command line:

 ```
+juliaup add 1.10.4
 make DATASET=wals
 make DATASET=grambank
 ```

 Note the capitalization!

+Carrying out the analysis for one dataset takes a few minutes depending on available processing power.
+The very first run will be slower as Julia needs to install all required dependencies.

 Results are saved in the `results/wals/` and `results/grambank/` directories, respectively.
 The `results.csv` files are in ordinary comma-separated values format; the `results.jls` files are serializations of Julia dataframes which can be loaded into a Julia session by `using Serialization, DataFrames; results = serialize("results.jls")`.

 To speed up processing, parts of the analysis are parallelized over processor cores.
-To control the number of worker processes, modify the `PROCS` variable in the `Makefile` (it is generally best to set this equal to the number of physical cores in your processor).
+To control the number of worker processes, modify the `NPROC` variable in the `Makefile` (it is generally best to set this equal to the number of physical cores in your processor).
 The variable `JULIA` can be used to set the path to the Julia executable, and the variable `DEGREE` controls how many nearest neighbours are employed at a maximum in the calculation of neighbourhood entropies.

 Temporary files are saved in `tmp/`.
 If you wish to delete these, type: